Lakeridge, Saskatoon

 Lakeridge is a residential neighbourhood located in the southeast part of Saskatoon, Saskatchewan, Canada.
 Almost all of its residents live in low-density, single detached houses.
 As of 2009, the area is home to 4,051 residents.
 The neighbourhood is considered an upper-income area, with an average family income of $127,698, an average dwelling value of $357,024 and a home ownership rate of 98.8%.

 History

 The land where Lakeridge now exists was annexed in the period between 1975 and 1979.
 Home construction was at its peak from 1981 until 1985 and the area was originally branded as part of neighbouring Lakeview before being given a separate designation in the mid-1980s.
 The streets in Lakeridge are named after Saskatchewan lakes.

 Government and politics

 Lakeridge exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is within the constituency of Saskatoon Southeast.
-It is currently represented by Don Morgan of the Saskatchewan Party, first elected in 2003 and re-elected in 2007, 2011, 2016 and 2020.
+It is currently represented by Brittney Senger of the New Democratic Party, first elected in 2024.

 In Saskatoon's non-partisan municipal politics, Lakeridge lies within ward 9.
 It is currently represented by Councillor Bev Dubois, first elected in 2016.